-The Global Forum is the continuation of a forum which was created in the early 2000s in the context of the OECD’s work to address the risks to tax compliance posed by tax havens.
+The Global Forum is the continuation of a forum which was created in the early 2000s in the context of the OECD’s work to address the risks to tax compliance posed by non-cooperative jurisdictions.
 The original members of the Global Forum consisted of OECD countries and jurisdictions that had agreed to implement transparency and exchange of information for tax purposes.
 The Global Forum was restructured in September 2009 in response to the G20 call to strengthen implementation of these standards.

-The Global Forum now has 120 members on equal footing and is the premier international body for ensuring the implementation of the internationally agreed standards of transparency and exchange of information in the tax area.
+The Global Forum now has 130 members on equal footing and is the premier international body for ensuring the implementation of the internationally agreed standards of transparency and exchange of information in the tax area.
 Through an in-depth peer review process, the restructured Global Forum monitors that its members fully implement the standard of transparency and exchange of information they have committed to implement.
 It also works to establish a level playing field, even among countries that have not joined the Global Forum.

 » 24 November 2015: Israel joins international efforts to boost transparency and end tax evasion

 » 30 October 2015: Press release of the 8th Global Forum Meeting - Global Forum on tax transparency pushes forward international co-operation against tax evasion